 - Ship Tease: Whenever The Bear and The Female Bear meet and enjoy each other's company most of the time.

 - Shipper on Deck: Masha goes for The Bear and the Female Bear.

-> - When thinking of scenarios for a movie, Masha and the Bear write a script for Forrest Gump, Zorro, the Titanic, Snow White and the Seven Dwarfs and Avatar (no, not that one).
+- When thinking of scenarios for a movie, Masha and the Bear write a script for Forrest Gump, Zorro, the Titanic, Snow White and Avatar (no, not that one).

-> - Episode 58 is one big shout-out to Tom and Jerry, at the same time doubling as a jab towards What is Good website, which is notorious enough you can read about it on This Very Wiki over at the Moral Guardian page.
+- Episode 58 is one big shout-out to Tom and Jerry, at the same time doubling as a jab towards What is Good website, which is notorious enough you can read about it on This Very Wiki over at the Moral Guardian page.
 (See, What is Good loves comparing Masha with Tom and Jerry, citing both as examples of mindless violence in cartoons.)

 - The Thing That Would Not Leave: Whenever The Bear tries to shoo Masha away, she always ends up coming back.

 - Those Two Guys: The pair of wolves who appear in some episodes are almost never seen apart.

 - The Unintelligible: Every animal that isn't a human.